-You may have noticed something awful going on in America lately.
+You might have noticed something awful going on in America lately.
 No, not that.
-The other thing: Clowns are back.
+A different thing: Clowns are back.
 (So, actually, sort of that.)

-If the sudden resurgence of mankind’s most aesthetically invasive performer has not fully dawned on you yet, it’s only a matter of time until you take note of just how inundated our country is once again by clowns.
-And yes, of course, for some people clowns aren’t the least bit frightening.
+If the sudden resurgence of mankind’s most aesthetically invasive performer has not fully dawned on you yet, it’s only a matter of time until you take note of how beset our country has once again been by clowns.
+Of course, to some people clowns aren’t the least bit frightening.
 Congratulations!
-But the truth is, you’re not not afraid of clowns—you just haven’t had your clown story yet.
-To quote Tolstoy verbatim: Non-clown-fearing people are all alike; people who are afraid of clowns are afraid of clowns in their own way.
+However, please know that you’re not not afraid of clowns—you just haven’t had your clown story yet.
+To quote Tolstoy verbatim: People who are not afraid of clowns are all alike; people who are afraid of clowns are afraid of clowns in their own way.

 I believe that clowns, at one time in history, provided a necessarily colorful diversion for miserable people.
 Uncorrupted children still enjoy a clown’s brand of family-friendly comic relief and low-octane party illusions, and I do fully expect a French scholar or Zach Galifianakis to slide into my DMs and clownsplain the importance of jesters throughout history or the clown’s nuanced evolution from Shakespearean fool to high-art opera hobo.
 There’s history here!
 But the types of people who once found delight in clowns and circuses also loved things like hoop rolling and the World’s Fair!
 They loved clowns just as they loved penny arcades and adventure radio serials and waiting for packages to arrive on a train once a month!
 These things have gone away, recognized for the antiquities they are.
 And yet: Clowns remain!